What is an Income Statement?

 Cash Flow vs Income and Expense Statement

 The income and expense statement has nothing to do with cash.
 It does not show how a business earned or spent its cash, it shows the profit or loss of the business for the accounting period.

 For example, if on the 1st January a business pays insurance of 24,000 for the year, the cash flowing out of the business is 24,000.
-However, the monthly income statement for January would only show an expense of 2,000 (24,000 / 12 months), as this represents the insurance expense for that month.
+However, the monthly statement for January would only show an expense of 2,000 (24,000 / 12 months), as this represents the insurance expense for that month.

 The Need to Understand the Statement?

 The income statement is important for many reasons:

 - Management should use the income and expense statement to identify whether the business has a net income for the period.
 The important figure is the final line net income.
 It should also use it to establish % relationships between expenses and revenue, to spot trends in operating income ratios, and for comparison of actual results against a budget.

 - They are used by suppliers to decide on whether credit is given as they identify the profitability of the business.

 - Bank Managers utilise the income and expense statement as they base their lending ratios on certain aspects of it, for example Interest cover = Income before interest and tax / Interest paid is used to determine whether the income the business is making is sufficient to cover the interest payments on their loan.

-- The basic income statement is used by investors to decide whether to invest or not and at what price.
+- The basic statement is used by investors to decide whether to invest or not and at what price.
 For example they will look at the income before tax to establish their likely return on investment.

 Any number of people could be using your income and expense statement to make decisions about your business.
-It is important that you have an understanding of what information the income statement is providing and what that information is telling you.
+It is important that you have an understanding of what information the income and expense statement is providing and what that information is telling you.